BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types/02-sensor_types.md

 The calls sensor measures information on phone calls made and received by the user.
 Each event is a single phone call, with information on its type (incoming, outgoing, missed, etc), duration, and trace (the other device which the user connected with during the call).

 Call type options differ between Android and iOS devices.
+This sensor has been replaced by lamp.telephony.

 #### Data